 Nature Survey Days

-DATES CANCELLED - but let us know if you see anything interested when you're visiting!
+This year's dates are now CANCELLED - but let us know if you see anything interested when you're visiting!

 These days are opportunities for you to contribute to the recording of all the flora (and any fauna we happen upon) at Sun Rising.
 A few specific areas are chosen, such as a hedgerow, a plantation of young trees, a section of wildflower meadow or grassland, and we do our best to identify and record everything we find.